Cotopaxi, Ecuador (summer 2012)

 it's a very important day, right here and right now.

-and I'm not ready to dismount my bike, whose tires are spinning like a distant galaxy
+i'm not ready to dismount my bike, whose tires are always spinning like a distant galaxy

-and comfortably filled with air. the chain cleaned and well-lubricated.
+and they are comfortably filled with air. my chain is cleaned and well-lubricated.

 a train whistles.

-a baby cries for her seat, and we all make room, moving and watching protectively.
+a baby cries for her seat; everyone makes room, moving and watching protectively.

 we all have sufficient time.